Statistics (from Pew Research Center)

 - Raja or Dhyana Marga - not as widely recognized as the three outlined in the Bhagavad Gita, this path uses meditation to gain insight into the absolute soul that resides within one’s self.

-There are multiple sects, theologies, and beliefs in Hinduism, and there is no single book of doctrine, but many.
+There are multiple sects, theologies, and beliefs in Hinduism, and there is no single book of doctrine.
 It is an inclusive religious group, allowing for a lot of diversity.

-The Vedas are the primary literary works, containing sacred verses and hymns composed in Sanskrit and took on their current form around 1500 BC.
+The Vedas are the primary literary works, containing sacred verses and hymns composed in Sanskrit.
 The Rig Veda was the first of the four Vedas.
 The Samaveda, Yajurveda and Atharvaveda followed later.

 Two other important texts are the Upanishads and the Bhagavad Gita.